-2I.
-BOARDING SCHOOLS AND RESIDENTIAL PROGRAMS ONLY Hybrid/Onsite Plan
+Requirements for 2I.
+BOARDING SCHOOLS AND RESIDENTIAL PROGRAMS ONLY

-OHA/ODE Requirements Hybrid/Onsite Plan ☐ Provide specific plan details and adjustments in Operational Not applicable - We are not a boarding school.
-Blueprints that address staff and student safety, which includes how you will approach: Contact tracing The intersection of cohort designs in residential settings (by wing or common restrooms) with cohort designs in the instructional settings.
-The same cohorting parameter limiting total cohort size to 100 people applies.
-Quarantine of exposed staff or students Isolation of infected staff or students Communication and designation of where the "household" or "family unit" applies to your residents and staff ☐ Review and take into consideration CDC guidance for shared or congregate housing: Not allow more than two students to share a residential dorm room unless alternative housing arrangements are impossible Ensure at least 64 square feet of room space per resident Reduce overall residential density to ensure sufficient space for the isolation of sick or potentially infected individuals, as necessary; Configure common spaces to maximize physical distancing; Provide enhanced cleaning; Establish plans for the containment and isolation of on- campus cases, including consideration of PPE, food delivery, and bathroom needs.
-Exception K-12 boarding schools that do not meet the Advisory Metrics (Section 0 of the Ready Schools, Safe Learners guidance) may operate, in consultation with their Local Public Health Authority, provided that:
+• Provide specific plan details and adjustments in Operational Blueprints that address staff and student safety, which includes how you will approach:

+- Contact tracing - The intersection of cohort designs in residential settings (by wing or common restrooms) with cohort designs in the instructional settings. - Quarantine of exposed staff or students - Isolation of infected staff or students - Communication and designation of where the "household" or "family unit" applies to your residents and staff - Review and take into consideration CDC guidance for shared or congregate housing: - Not allow more than two students to share a residential dorm room unless alternative housing arrangements are impossible - o Ensure at least 64 square feet of room space per resident - Reduce overall residential density to ensure sufficient space for the isolation of sick or potentially infected individuals, as necessary; - Configure common spaces to maximize physical distancing; - Provide enhanced cleaning; - Establish plans for the containment and isolation of on-campus cases, including consideration of PPE, food delivery, and bathroom needs.